3888/KotlinNotes/README.md

 # KotlinNotes

-This projec is my workbook for Kotln
+This project is my workbook for Kotln.